learn-co-curriculum/common-questions-you-ll-encounter/README.md

 These are questions that we do not support students on.

 Most importantly, if a student asks a question on **assessments** we will not support them.
 We use assessments to see how a student has done in a specific topic and instructors will pair with students and assess their skills.
-Because of this, students should not be asking experts for help with their assessment project as they should be working on these projects on their own or reaching out to the [instructor in charge of the section](https://github.com/learn-co-curriculum/learn-expert-learn-instructors) for help.
+Because of this, students should not be asking technical coaches for help with their assessment project as they should be working on these projects on their own or reaching out to the [instructor in charge of the section](https://github.com/learn-co-curriculum/learn-expert-learn-instructors) for help.

 ### Strategies for Resolution